RayGitHu/EECE571L-MaskedFaceDetection-CNN/README.md

 In the threshold code, three similarity functions (Mean Absolute Error, Dot product, and Normalized Dot product) are applied on the feature vectors and are averaged to find a threshold value.

-To run the code on Compute Canada, please do the following:...
+To run the code on Compute Canada, please do the following:

     -Run the batch file to generate an Excel file with the MAE,DOT, and DOT_NORM threshold values for the 38 identities. cd ~/scratch && sbatch Threshold_mae_dot_ndot_Full_dataset_Without_FC3_github.sh